jhpyle/docassemble/docs.md

 guide than as a manual that you have to read before getting started.

 The best way to learn about **docassemble** is to start creating your own interview.
-There is a "Hello, world" [tutorial] that explains how to create a simple interview.
+Start by following along with the "Hello, world" [tutorial] that explains how to create a simple interview.
 Once you get that working, you can experiment with adding more questions to it.

 The best way to learn about more advanced **docassemble** features is to study working examples.
 The sections of this documentation site